eytanohana/Graph-Algorithms/README.md

 Graphs and Graph algorithms are also widely used in navigation systems like google maps.
 The nodes can be intersections or popular destinations and the edges can be roads or highways connecting them.

 Additionally edges can be weighted which in the case of nav systems can be represent some sort of measure for how long the road (edge) from point a to point b is, which can take in to account physical distance, traffic conditions, and other factors.

+Graphs are applicable in so many situations that thousands of algorithms have been developed for them.
+Algorithms like shortest path, spanning trees, graph traversals, topological sorts and more.